Oxbow-Education/irec-green-connect/wp-content/plugins/wpsynchro/readme.txt

  * Improvement: Handle when migrating database from MySQL 8 with collation utf8mb4_0900_ai_ci to an older version MySQL server
  * Improvement: Improve search/replace in very large serialized data, to prevent out of memory errors and vastly improved performance
  * Improvement: Optimize the way database migration was done to better handle large datasets in rows

-= 1.9.1 =
- * Bump support for WP 6.2
- * Improvement: API now flushes data before returning

-= 1.9.0 =
- * Bug: Fix issue where MU plugin did not load properly
- * Improvement: Ensure WP 6.1 and PHP 8.1 compatibility
- * Improvement: Improve the warning message when different versions of WP is used
- * Improvement: Add search/replaces for db for cases where the protocol part of the url is wrong in db
- * Improvement: Add check for MU plugin enabled on the target site, when file migration is done, to ensure performance and result
- * Improvement: Add "resume" button when migrations fail, which can used to attempt resume, in such cases where a simple timeout is the problem

 ** Only showing the last few releases - See rest of changelog in changelog.txt or in menu "Changelog" **